TKKetron/TKKetron.github.io/_portfolio/Maze-Generation_and_solver.md

 This is one of my favorite personal projects.
 It taught me a lot about algorithms and taking a pre known set of instructions and converting it to code.
 My initial goal was to make a maze via code.
 This brought me to the wikipedia page containing many different algorithms for making one.
 I decided to challenge myself and use all of these algorithms.

-Here you can see in my code the ability to generate different types of mazes based on the set of instructions provided in the original wikipedia article (might be slightly different)
+Here you can see in my code the ability to generate different types of mazes based on the set of instructions provided in the original wikipedia article (might have since changed)

 ![Different types](/images/Maze%20Generation/types.png)

-for example, the provided algorithm in the above image was wilson's algorithm.
+for example, the provided algorithm in the above image was Kruskal's algorithm.
 This is the set of instructions i followed to generate a maze.
     *Create a list of all walls, and create a set for each cell, each containing just that one cell.
     *For each wall, in some random order:
         *If the cells divided by this wall belong to distinct sets: